lbryio/spec/index.md

 <!-- fix me? is using claims to mean claims and supports okay? -->

-All claims and supports can have one or more the following statuses at a given block.
+Throughout this section we use the word "claim" to refer to both claims and supports, unless otherwise specified.

-Throughout this section, whenever we write claim, we refer to both claims and supports.
+Claims and supports can have one or more of the following statuses at a given block.

 ##### Accepted